 All three strikers have been repeatedly linked with the Nerazzurri in recent months and the Indonesian businessman is making no secret of the fact that he feels coach Walter Mazzarri could do with another attacking option as he looks to rebuild the club he assumed control of earlier this season.

-"We want to make Inter a healthy club inside the next two-to-three years," Thohir told reporters.
+"We want to make Inter a healthy club inside the next two to three years," Thohir told reporters.

-"We will also be able to take some Italians but, for the history of the club, it's not an obligation.
+"We will also be able to take some Italians, but for the history of the club it's not an obligation.

-"We want to also return to playing in the Champions League in two-to-three years.
+"We want to also return to playing in the Champions League in two to three years.

-"We must also balance the average age of the squad, which will be 26.2 years old, and the squad, given that we will be playing three times per week.
+"We must also balance the average of the squad, which will be 26.2 years old, and the squad, given that we will be playing three times per week.

 Torres, meanwhile, is expected to be a part of an exodus of strikers at Chelsea, while fellow Spaniard Morata is reportedly open to leaving Real Madrid in search of regular first-team football.